Soap Nuts for Cloth Diapers

-- Throw a batch of diapers (not more than 24 at a time to help with the agitation) and do a cold prewash.
+- Add a batch of diapers (not more than 24 at a time to help with the agitation) and do a cold prewash.

-- When this wash cycle is done, Put 2-4 Eco Nuts in the cloth bag and put it in your laundry machine.
-If your washing machine runs very hot with the hot cycle, fewer Eco Nuts are recommended.
-If you are using homemade Eco Nuts liquid, use 1-2 tablespoons.
-If you are using Eco Nuts liquid detergent, follow the directions on the bottle for your machine type.
+- When this wash cycle is done, Put 5 Eco Nuts in the cloth bag and put it in your washing machine machine.
+If you are using Eco Nuts liquid or powdered detergent, follow the directions on the bottle or box for how much to use.

-- If you are using the nuts, set the bag aside to dry and your diapers are ready for the clothesline or the dryer.
+- After the machine has finished, if you are using the nuts, set the bag aside to dry and your diapers are ready for the clothesline or the dryer.

-If your diapers aren’t getting as white as you would like them, try leaving them in the sun for an effective natural white bleach.
-After drying in the sun, toss in the dryer for a few minutes to soften them up.
+If your diapers aren’t getting as white as you would like them, try leaving them in the sun for an effective natural white bleach or trying our Eco Nuts Eco-Friendly Oxygen Booster.

 Please don’t hesitate to contact us with any questions or concerns regarding our detergent for cloth diapers and other products.